 What to Bring for Backpacking Overnight

 Enjoy your hike or backpacking adventure along one of the most beautiful section of California with the looming Sierra Crest above you.
+The Big Pine Lakes trail will be one that you won’t soon forget.

 If You Enjoyed This Post, Sign Up To Receive Posts By Email or…